-The 2017-18 APPA/NACUBO Key Facilities Metrics Survey is closed.
-Results for campuses that participated on the survey can be found on this link by region, type of institution, number of students, and other ratios on the APPA website Click on "Services" at the top and then click on "APPA/NACUBO Key Facilities Metrics Survey and Report".
+2017-18 APPA/NACUBO Key Facilities Metrics Survey results for campuses that participated on the survey can be found on this link by region, type of institution, number of students, and other ratios on the APPA website Click on "Services" at the top and then click on "APPA/NACUBO Key Facilities Metrics Survey and Report".
 IF YOUR CAMPUS filled out the survey you can create up to 18 different ratios for whatever highlights your campus in the most productive way to improve energy, water and reduce waste.

-Survey is open to all in Higher Education (and you do not need to be an APPA or NACUBO member).
+Survey is open to all campuses in Higher Education (and you do not need to be an APPA or NACUBO member).

 Check out brochure on the survey from previous 3 years cites benefits to your campus by documenting this data - the 4th year brochure is pending.

 Check out this 2-minute video that South Dakota State University created to highlight their ease and success with the survey.